Wyndham Clark Betting Profile: The Sentry - PGA TOUR

 - Clark has finished with a score lower than the tournament average in three of his last five events.

-- He has an average score of -2 across his last five events.
+- He has carded an average score of -2 over his last five tournaments.

-- Clark is averaging 2.348 in terms of Strokes Gained: Putting in his past five tournaments.
+- Clark has an average of 2.348 Strokes Gained: Putting in his past five tournaments.

 - Looking at Strokes Gained: Total, Clark has an average of 0.344 in his past five tournaments.